 - 1. Manner of Filing.
-Any employee who believes he/she has suffered retaliation (reprisal) based on his/her: - a.
+Any employee who believes that he or she has suffered retaliation (reprisal) based on his or her: - a.
 Opposition to discriminatory FLRA policies or practices; and/or - b.
-Participation in a discrimination complaint procedure, may file formal charges of retaliation (reprisal).
+Participation in a discrimination complaint procedure may file formal charges of retaliation (reprisal).
 Allegations of retaliation (reprisal) may be processed as an individual complaint of discrimination, or as a mixed case if related to an Agency action which is appealable to the MSPB.
-(See sections C Individual Complaint Procedures, D Mixed Cases, and E Grievance Procedures, above). - 2.
-Allegations at Hearing Stage.
+(See Sections C - Individual Complaint Procedures, D - Mixed Cases, and E - Grievance Procedures, above).

+2. Allegations at Hearing Stage.
 If a complainant alleges coercion, interference, intimidation, discrimination, or reprisal, during the hearing stage, the EEOC may consolidate the allegations with any pending complaint.